GitLiveApp/GitLive/_sections/merge-conflicts-android-studio.md

 ![Android Studio Gutter](/uploads/android-studio-gutter-teammate.jpeg "Android Studio Gutter"){:class="screenshot"}

 ### Conflict Indicators
 If your teammate’s changes are conflicting with your local changes, they are accompanied by the bright red conflict indicator.
-These conflicts can be uncommitted local changes you have not pushed yet or existing changes on your branch which that conflict with your teammates' changes.
+These conflicts can be uncommitted local changes you have not pushed yet or existing changes on your branch that conflict with your teammates' changes.

 ![Android Studio Red Gutter](/uploads/android-studio-red-gutter.jpeg "Android Studio Red Gutter"){:class="screenshot"}